-The government encourages foreign investment, but political instability since the 2002 conflict between national and rebel forces has substantially undermined investor confidence.
-The Ouagadougou Political Agreement, signed in March 2007, lays out a roadmap to elections which could help resolve the political crisis and improve the investment climate if implemented.
-There has been no progress on privatization since 2002 when the National Assembly effectively stopped functioning.
-A resumption of National Assembly activities would probably substantially boost both imports and exports by simply reassuring foreign businesses and investors and by clarifying business rules and regulations.
+The government encourages foreign investment, but political instability since the 2002 conflict between government and rebel forces has substantially undermined investor confidence.
+Political violence and deterioration of the investment climate have also hampered privatization efforts, which have not moved forward since 2004.
+The Ouagadougou Political Agreement, signed in March 2007, lays out a roadmap to elections which could help resolve the political crisis and improve the investment climate.

 The Ivorian investment code provides tax incentives for investments larger than \$1 million, as well as land concessions for projects.
-Concessionary agreements that exempt investors from tax regulations require the additional approval of the Ministry of Finance and Economy and the Ministry of Industry.
-This makes the clearance procedure for planned investments, if tax breaks are sought, time consuming and confusing.
-The Center for the Promotion of Investment in Cote d'Ivoire was established to act as a one stop shop for investment to help alleviate this problem.
-Even when companies have complied fully with the requirements, tax exemptions are sometimes denied with little explanation, giving rise to accusations of favoritism and corruption.
+However, the clearance procedure for planned investments that wish to take advantage of tax incentives is time-consuming and confusing.
+The Center for the Promotion of Investment in Cote d'Ivoire was established to act as a one-stop shop for investors to help alleviate this problem.
+Nevertheless, even when companies have complied fully with relevant requirements, tax exemptions are sometimes denied with little explanation, giving rise to accusations of favoritism and corruption.